StackVista/stackstate-docs/use/view_filters.md

-# Filter components in a view
+# View filters

 ## Overview

 The **View Filters** pane on the left side of the StackState UI allows you to filter the components (topology), events and traces displayed in each perspective.
+Applied filters can be saved as a view to open directly in the future, views also allow you to generate a combined health state for the included elements and send event notifications.
+Read more about [StackState views](/use/views.md).

 ## Topology filters